yannickbijl/yannickbijl.github.io/_posts/2022-08-20-multiple-conditions-testing-in-python.md

     print("all false")
 ```

 The lists can be larger than 3 conditions.
 The larger the number, the more useful the methods `all` and `any` will be.
-However, in the case you have 2 conditions (or 3 really simple ones) just use an `if` statement in combination with `and`/`or`.
+However, in the case you have 2 conditions (or 3 really simple ones) using an `if` statement in combination with `and`/`or` will likely be the better option.
 Readability matters in the end, and this will depend on the number and complexity of the conditions.